db-puzzle/maintenance-OS/docs/Production Module/15-enhanced-route-steps-specification.md

 A new visualization showing:
 - Child orders feeding into parent route steps
-- Progress bars for quantity/percentage thresholds
+- Progress bars for quantity thresholds
 - Which steps are blocked by child order dependencies
 - Real-time updates as child orders progress